 3640 NW Briarcliff, Kansas City MO.
 Commissioned 1959.

 Still owned by the

-original family.
+original family as of 2010.
 The home was built on the side of a hill that

 overlooks the city with the living room cantilevered out over the